ihaywood3/twsmb/README.md

 ## Current Status

-Completely useless: only one packet type parsed so far.
+Completely useless: only two packet type parsed so far.
+It can complete protocol negotiation and authentication.
 Under active development.

 ## Prior Art